lesskeys/lesskeys-webapp/README.md

 You can set the server address at the proxy value in `package.json`.

 ## How to run

 This project uses [yarn](https://yarnpkg.com/en/) to build, so make sure you have that installed.

+### Development build

-To run the development server, navigate to the project directory an run:
+To run the development server, navigate to the project root directory and execute:

 ```sh
 yarn install